rothgar/justingarrison.com/content/blog/2024-01-21-hello-sidero.md

 Over and over again I kept realizing how much **more** work it takes to run infrastructure in a cloud environment.

 On-prem we didn't have cost optimization, we had a budget.
-On-prem we didn't have service quota limits, we had--much higher--performance boundaries.
+On-prem we didn't have service quota limits, we had—much higher—performance boundaries.
 On-prem we didn't have forced upgrades or confusing, competing services that did roughly the same thing.

 We were able to focus on company goals.